 A: There is actually minimal office space that exists on South Lamar as nearly all of the development sites have been gobbled up by multi-family developers.
 That being said, there are two office projects currently under construction – a 78,000-sf office building at South Lamar and Hether Street and a 32,000-sf building at South Lamar and Bluebonnet Lane.
 Given the shortage of options along South Lamar, I’d anticipate that both of these projects will be fully leased before construction completes in 2018.

-Q: Why has South Lamar been such a popular corridor for development?
+Q: Why is South Lamar a popular place for development?

 A: More people work downtown than ever before thanks to the influx of tech companies who value the energy/culture of downtown Austin.
 I think people’s desire to live close to where they work is one of the main drivers for development along South Lamar and other corridors within close proximity to downtown.
 Additionally, as Austin’s traffic woes continue, many people (myself included) are willing to sacrifice living in a larger and/or less expensive home for the convenience of being close to restaurants, retail and their jobs.